 What is Research in Practice?

-Research in Practice will comprise of a suite of options aimed at developing your skills in several core areas relating to your employability.
+Research in Practice will comprise of a suite of options aimed at developing your skills in several core areas relating to your professional, training & career development.

 The training and resources that come under the Research in Practice umbrella are about developing your ability to….